Skip to main content

 Change default access ports

-Change the default ports for administrator access via HTTPS and SSH to non-standard ports.
-Make sure that the ports are not used for other services before changing them.
+Change the default ports for administrative HTTPS and SSH access to non-standard ones.
+Before changing, ensure that the ports are not being used for other services.

 1. Go to SystemSettingsAdministrator Settings